 You may have felt there is no way out of your financial problems but help is available.
 If you are burdened by debt problems or unmanageable debts, put the Bankruptcy Law Offices of Stephen Johnson to work for you.
 We specialize in helping people to get a new financial start.

-At the Bankruptcy Law Offices of Stephen Johnson, we have helped thousands of people in the Lincoln, Rocklin, Roseville, Sacramento, Redding, Chico, Colfax, Truckee, Nevada, Yolo, Shasta, Tehama, and Amador area obtain debt relief.
+At the Bankruptcy Law Offices of Stephen Johnson, we have helped thousands of people in the Lincoln, Rocklin, Roseville, Sacramento, Redding, Chico, Colfax, Truckee, Nevada, Yolo, Shasta, Tehama, and Amador, California areas obtain debt relief.
 We can stop creditor harassment, foreclosures, the IRS, wage garnishments and repossession immediately.
 In most cases, we are able to immediately stop foreclosure and renegotiate mortgage terms more favorable to our client.

 Our firm provides complete debt solutions for our clients.
 We will look at all aspects of your financial situation looking for ways to reduce your debts and strengthen your financial position.

 We can completely discharge unsecured debts such as credit card debts, medical bills and personal loans through the Chapter 7 Bankruptcy process.
 We can stop foreclosure and eliminate a second mortgage through a Chapter 13 Bankruptcy.
 In most cases, we can eliminate your old IRS and state tax debt or negotiate with the IRS to reduce or eliminate non-dischargeable taxes.